tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

 = v1.9 =
+IMPORTANT: This release resets the OsmAnd access key and changes the TrackMe authentication!
+Please read the changelog and the FAQ, and review your new Trackserver profile for user-specific settings.

 * Add Trackserver user profile for per-user options like access codes.
 Please see the FAQ section for more information!
 * Move the OsmAnd access key to the user profile.